AndreiRadchenko/ESPHome/gate_cover/README.md

-# Інтеграція автоматичних воріт в Home Assistant, HomeKit і Google Home
+# Automatic gates integration to Home Assistant, HomeKit and Google Home
-За допомогою реле Sonoff Basic, магнітного датчика дверей і ESPHome я отримав повноцінну інтеграцію автоматичних воріт в Home Assistant, HomeKit і Google Home, з відображенням актуального стану.
+With the Sonoff Basic relay, magnetic door sensor and ESPHome, I'm got a full integration of automatic gates to Home Assistant, HomeKit and Google Home, with actual state displaying.

 ## Result illustration

-Нажаль, через війну з російськими фашистами, що спричинили гуманітарну катастрофу в моєму місті, не можу зняти актуальне відео. Тому посилаюся на відео зняте кілька років тому.
+Unfortunately, due to the war with the Russian fascists, which caused a humanitarian catastrophe in my city, I cannot shoot a actual video.
+That's why I'm referring on the video taken a few years ago.

 Watch on youtube: